 Call your doctor for instructions if you forget to apply a Sancuso skin patch at least 24 hours before your chemotherapy is scheduled to start.
 Do not use extra patches to make up the missed dose.

-What should I avoid while using Sancuso?Avoid exposing the Sancuso skin patch or your upper arm to sunlight, sunlamps, or tanning beds.
+While you are wearing the skin patch, avoid exposing it to sunlight or tanning beds.
 Natural or artificial sunlight can cause a skin reaction where the Sancuso skin patch is worn.
 This effect may last for up to 10 days after the patch is removed.
 Wear protective clothing over your arms while you are wearing the skin patch and for at least 10 days after you remove a patch.

-mild itching or skin irritation where the patch is worn;
+mild skin irritation where the patch was worn.

 What other drugs will affect Sancuso?

 Using Sancuso while you are using certain other medicines can cause high levels of serotonin to build up in your body, a condition called "serotonin syndrome," which can be fatal.
 Tell your doctor if you also use:

 a narcotic (opioid) medication or muscle relaxer; or

 This list is not complete.
 Other drugs may interact with granisetron, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Sancuso.

 Where can I get more information?

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Sancuso only for the indication prescribed.